tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/CreateSimpleScenario.md

 1. Open https://scenario.tier4.jp/scenario_editor/restricted/ on Google Chrome
 1. "MAP" on the menu -> Select "Load map"
-1. Select .osm file (Lanelet2) and click "Import" button
+1. Select osm file (Lanelet2) and click "Import" button

 The map opens and you can see a screen like a following figure.
 ![](screenshot00.png)